LukeMathWalker/pavex/README.md

 # `pavex`

-> The goal is simple: great ergonomics and high performance - no sacrifices.
+> We want it all: great ergonomics and high performance—no sacrifices.
-> As easy to use as `tide`, Rails or ASP.NET Core.
+> As easy to use as Rails, Django or ASP.NET Core.
-> As fast as a handwritten solution built directly on top of raw `hyper`.
+> As fast as any handwritten solution that strips away all abstractions.

 _< Insert cool logo here >_